 Visit this page to see the latest news from the world of Wish Farms!

 Read curated and written blogs by our Owner & Head Pixie

 Check out Misty’s home away from home.
 When she isn’t busy spreading magic on the farm, see where she puts her feet up at the end of a long day.

 You may have noticed some larger than life artwork as you passed our headquarters on Interstate-4 in Plant City!

-At 19 years old, Harris Wishnatzki arrives in the United States from Russia.
+At 19 years old, Harris Wishnatzki arrives in the United States from Kyiv, Ukraine.
 He gets to Ellis Island with the clothes on his back and little money in his pocket.
 With a strong work ethic and entrepreneurial spirit, he begins selling fruits and vegetables from a pushcart on the streets of New York.

 Harris’ operation grows to a fleet of pushcarts.
 He teams up with another pushcart peddler named Daniel Nathel.
 They establish Wishnatzki & Nathel, a wholesale business selling fruits and vegetables from the Washington Market in Lower Manhattan.
 At the time, it was the largest produce market in the country and the epicenter of an international agricultural supply chain from small farmers around the world to consumers all over the northeast.